 Writing a Cease and Desist letter

-- Identify the reasons: make clear the reasons for sending the Cease and Desist letter, i.e., Specify what exactly you want the recipient to cease and desist.
+- Identify the reasons: make clear the reasons for sending the letter, i.e., Specify exactly what you want the recipient to cease and desist.

-- Include Specifics: Include all the necessary details about how you feel that the Agreement has been violated and why you need to send the cease and desist letter.
+- Include Specifics: Include all the necessary details about how you feel that the agreement has been violated and why you need to send the letter.
 Always remember to include the date and any other evidence that you may have to support your claim.

-- Identify and include your legal rights: when writing a Cease and Desist letter, it is always advisable to employ the expertise of a legal counsel.
+- Identify and include your legal rights: When writing this letter, it is always advisable to employ the expertise of legal counsel.
 In the letter, identify your legal rights when requesting the recipient to Cease and Desist.

 (VIOLATION OF NON-DISCLOSURE AGREEMENT)